vivli-hub/Novel-techniques-for-evaluation-of-time-series-cepstral-dissimilarity-measures/README.md

 | **`%dis`**   | Kind of distance:<br> 'sq' = squared Eulcidean distance<br> 'eu' = Eulcidean distance |

 **Output**
 Test produces five different files.
-All of them are stored in one folder, whose name is given by `strcat('./N',num2str(N),'SNR',num2str(snr), '_', vec, '/')`.
+All of them are stored in one folder, whose name is given by `strcat('./N',num2str(N),'SNR',num2str(snr), '_', vec, '_', dis, '/')`.
 All of files have the extension .mat.

 `simdata.mat`